mrbarbitoff/pgc_genomes_ont/README.md

-# Chromosome-level genome assembly and structural variant analysis of two laboratory yeast strains from the Peterhof Genetic Collection lineage
+# Chromosome-level genome assembly of yeast strains from the Peterhof Genetic Collection

 This repository contains scripts and data used during the genome analysis of PGC yeast strains.
 A brief description of the files is given below: